Universities and Research Institutions

 Universidade Federal do Rio Grande do Norte

 The Federal University of Rio Grande do Norte (UFRN) has been a public educational institution since 1960 and currently has approximately 43,000 students.
 The UFRN is present in 6 locations: the central campus and the Health Sciences Centre in Natal, the Higher Education Centre in the Seridó, in Caicó and Currais Novos, the Agricultural School in Jundiaí, in Macaíba and the Faculty of Health Sciences in Traírí, in Santa Cruz.
 In addition, it can be found in 62 municipalities with community actions and in 20 distance learning support centres, of which 13 are located in Rio Grande do Norte and 7 in other states: Paraíba, Pernambuco and Alagoas.
+In the RUF Ranking of 2023, the university showed an increasing performance in all categories.
 The agreement signed in 2018 is based on cooperation activities in law and music, since then contacts in the area of German Studies have also been established.

 Universidade Federal de Santa Catarina